clerissonmn/acomb-fis55/capitulos/_ue1_estatica/01_forca_e_equilibrio_translacao.md

 ### Tração

 É a força a qual uma corda, cabo ou corrente (por exemplo), é submetida quando é puxado por forças em suas extremidades.
-Essa força sempre atua ao longo do eixo do material e, de uma forma simples, "informa" qual o valor da força que está sendo aplicada sobre a corda (cabo, ou correte, etc.).
+A tração sempre atua ao longo do eixo do material e, falando de uma forma simples, ela "informa" qual o valor da força que está sendo aplicada sobre a corda (cabo, ou correte, etc.).

 Quando um guindaste, por exemplo, é usado para suspender cargas pesadas.
-A força de tração é a quela força "sentida" pelo cabo do guindaste ao ser pendurada esta carga.
+A força de tração é a quela força "sentida" pelo cabo do guindaste ao ser pendurada a carga.

 {: .exemplo_resolvido-title }
 > Exemplo Resolvido 1.02
 >
-> Qual a força de tração sentida pelo cabo de aço no exemplo abterior (1.01)?
+> Qual a força de tração sentida pelo cabo de aço no exemplo 1.01
 >
 > **Resposta**:
 >
-> O cabo do guindaste está suportando todo o peso da Caixa, logo a força de tração neste também é $$10/,000 N$$.
+> O cabo do guindaste está suportando todo o peso da caixa, logo a força de tração nele também é $$10/,000 N$$.

 ### Normal

 É a força de reação que uma superfície exerce sobre um objeto que está em contato com ela, ou seja,  de forma análoga à força de tração, a força Normal é aquela que informa o quanto se está "apertando" a superfície.
-Importante defininir que essa força é sempre perpendicular à superfície.
+Importante ressaltar que essa força é sempre perpendicular à superfície, ou seja, sempre forma $$90^{\circ}$$.

+{: .exemplo_resolvido-title }
+> Exemplo Resolvido 1.03
+>
-Como exemplo pode-se tomar um motor de propulsão está montado em uma plataforma de metal dentro da casa de máquinas.
-A força normal é a força que a plataforma exerce sobre o motor, suportando seu peso.
-Se o motor pesa 5000 N, a força normal que a plataforma exerce sobre o motor é também de 5000 N.
+> Um motor está montado em uma plataforma de metal dentro da casa de máquinas.
+A força normal.
+Calcule a força que a plataforma exerce sobre o motor.
+>
+> **Resposta**
+> Se o motor pesa $$5\,000 N$$, a força normal que a plataforma exerce sobre o motor é também de $$5\,000 N$$.

+{: .note }
+> Em problemas que envolvam balanças, a força normal é igual a leitura da balança.

 ### Atrito
 É a força que tende a dificultar o movimento de arrastar dos corpos ou superfícies.
 De forma mais técnica, diz-se que a força de atrito é a força que se opõe ao movimento relativo entre duas superfícies em contato.
 O atrito pode ser estático (dificultando o início do movimento) ou cinético (dificultando o movimento).